surveyjs/survey-library/docs/manage-default-themes-and-styles.md

 ## Add SurveyJS Themes to Your Application

 SurveyJS Form Library ships with several predefined UI themes.
+You can see what they look like and switch between them in [Form Library demos](https://surveyjs.io/form-library/examples/nps-question/).

 ![Themes in SurveyJS Form Library](images/survey-library-themes.png)